 Madrid Hostels and Accommodation

 Madrid sees a huge influx of visitors during the summer and the shoulder seasons so it’s recommended that you book your accommodation in advance if you want to have the most options available.
 That said, accommodation is generally affordable and it’s usually good quality.

 You should budget around €15-€30/night per person for a decent hostel — although many hostels raise their prices on the weekend or during holidays.
-Remember, these prices are for bed in a shared dorm room.
+Remember, these prices are for a bed in a shared dorm room.
 If you want a private room you should expect to pay €50-€100+.

 We’ve always used Hostelworld to book our hostels so you’ll want to poke around there to find the perfect hostel.
 Here are a few of the best-rated hostels: